News

 Judges AS Bopanna and PS Narasimha’s bench ruled that courts must consider whether the content that is considered to be “obscene” under criminal law has the potential to degrade or corrupt people’s minds.

-The availability of content that contains profanities and swear words cannot be regulated by criminalising it as obscene.
-Apart from being a non-sequitur (a conclusion that does not follow logically), it is a disproportionate and excessive measure that violates freedom of speech, expression, and artistic creativity
+The availability of content that contains profanities and swear words cannot be regulated by criminalizing it as obscene.
+Apart from being a non-sequitur (a conclusion that does not follow logically), it is a disproportionate and excessive measure that violates freedom of speech, expression, and artistic creativity.

-The bench added a new standard to determine if material can be prosecuted for being “obscene” under Section 292 of the Indian Penal Code and Section 67 of the Information Technology Act if it is accessible online.
-It was noted that the content’s appropriateness for use in a courtroom cannot be the sole criterion for determining its legality, as the court’s decorum and integrity must also be upheld.
+The bench added a new standard to help determine whether authorities can prosecute material as ‘obscene’ under Section 292 of the Indian Penal Code and Section 67 of the Information Technology Act when it is accessible online.
+The court noted that the content’s appropriateness for use in a courtroom cannot be the sole criterion for determining its legality, as the court must also uphold its decorum and integrity.

 Such an approach unduly curtails the freedom of expression that can be exercised and compels the maker of the content to meet the requirements of judicial propriety, formality, and official language.